CU-SRL/SRL_cFS/README.md

 This is the core Flight System repository for the Avionics team of the [Sounding Rocket Laboratory](https://www.colorado.edu/studentgroups/cobra/ "CU Sounding Rocket Laboratory Website") at the University of Colorado, Boulder.

 The core Flight System is a Flight Software architecture framework that was designed to be used on a multitude of spacecraft.
 The CU Sounding Rocket Laboratory uses it as the basis for the Flight Software that is to be used on the Avionics suite.

+**NOTE: Development and Compilation of cFS MUST happen on a linux system, however files can be edited and viewed on a seperate system whether that be Windows, Mac OS, or Linux**

+**NOTE: Development and Compilation of COSMOS can happen on any of the supported systems outlined by the [Ball Aerospace COSMOS documentation](https://cosmosrb.com "COSMOS")**

 ## Team Members
 * [Lyon Foster](https://github.com/LyonFoster "LyonFoster")